Genymobile/genymotion-device-web-player/README.md

 ## Player API

-plugin options and websocket communication can be handle trought the API object returned by setupRenderer fn.
+plugin options and websocket communication can be handle trought the API object returned by setupRenderer function.

-Built-in exposed fn are
+Built-in exposed functions are

 ### `getRegisteredFunctions`

-which return the list of available fn with an optionnal description
+which return the list of available functions with an optionnal description

 ### `disconnect`